 - Transfer Limits:

 - Limitation on Frequency of Transfers.
-There are no limitations on the number of transfers that can be made during any time period to or from any account, except that savings accounts are limited to no more than six (6) preauthorized transfers a month (see Section III E 1 of this Agreement for more information on these transfer limits).
+There are no limitations on the number of transfers that can be made during any time period to or from any account, except that savings accounts and money market accounts are limited to no more than six (6) preauthorized transfers a month (see Section III E 1 of this Agreement for more information on these transfer limits).

 - Limitation on Dollar Amount of Transfers.
 The balance available for authorizing purchases and cash withdrawals is the lesser of (i) your available account balance, plus any credit available through an overdraft protection line of credit or through any overdraft authorized by us in our sole discretion, or (ii) daily dollar limitations established by your specific account type, Cardholder Agreement(s) or the Online Banking Terms and Conditions.
 Dollar limitations may differ at ATMs not owned and operated by us.